MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 - You run Office 2010 and want to protect documents and email messages by using the Azure Rights Management service.

-Example showing the Azure Information Protection client add-on in an Office application, displaying the classification labels for your organization, and the new **Protect** button on the ribbon:
+Example showing the Azure Information Protection client add-in for an Office application, displaying the classification labels for your organization, and the new **Protect** button on the ribbon:

 ![Azure Information Protection bar with default policy](../media/word2016-calloutsv2.png)